Thomas Mundy Peterson School

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Market Square (about 700 feet away, measured in a direct line); George Washington (about 700 feet away); The Polish Veterans of World War II, Post 40 (about 700 feet away); Dedicated to You, A Free Citizen in a Free Land (about 700 feet away); The Bill of Rights Arch (about 700 feet away); The Perth Amboy Fireman's Triangle Forged 1883 (about 800 feet away); Surveyor General's Office (about 800 feet away); The Earl of Perth (approx. 0.2 miles away).
 Touch for a list and map of all markers in Perth Amboy.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 16, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 226 times since then and 24 times this year.
+It was originally submitted on April 16, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 354 times since then and 33 times this year.
 Photos: 1, 2, 3. submitted on April 16, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.